Skip to main content

 A second or further use of something

-Results of modification
+Intentions and results of modification

 Appropriation

-Taking something as one’s own or to one’s own use: this might be the purpose an underlying modification
+Taking something as one’s own or to one’s own use: this might be the purpose of an underlying modification

 Embellishment

-(This also appears under actions of modification)
+(This also appears under Actions of modification above)

-The effect of making something more attractive through adding, or adding to, decoration or adornment.
+The effect of making something more attractive through adding, or adding to, decoration or adornment

 Reassignment